top of page

 (Duration 5:08 mn.
 FLIR thermal video, 2024).

-When using thermal cameras, certain elements or "targets" often show up in the footage because these cameras are designed to detect and display variations in temperature.
-These targets might be areas of particular heat or cold that the camera is especially sensitive to.
-They are an inherent part of how thermal imaging works, as these cameras visualize the infrared radiation (heat) emitted by objects.
+When using thermal cameras, certain elements or targets appear because these devices detect and display variations in temperature.
+These areas of particular heat or cold are inherent to thermal imaging, which visualizes infrared radiation emitted by objects.

-Central to this piece are images from a private collection of autochromes, dating from 1910-1930, focusing on Christian missions in the Holy City and baptism sites in Tiberias, Israel.
-These historical images are not just presented; they are revitalized, bringing them to life anew.
-The animation thus acts as a form of resuscitation act.
+Central to the piece are images from a private collection of autochromes (1910–1930) depicting Christian missions in the Holy City and baptism sites in Tiberias, Israel.
+These historical images are revitalized through animation, which acts as a form of visual resuscitation.

 "Font of knowledge"